 In this article, you will learn

-- which prerequisites are required for this Fixup, and
+- which prerequisites must be met for this Fixup, and

 1. Introduction

-The Fixup Rename, Convert or Delete Spot Colors is available in the Workflow.
-The purpose of this Fixup is to rename selected Spot Colors or Technical Colors, convert them to another alternative color space, or delete them.
+In the application $PRODUCT_NAME_WORKFLOW, the Fixup Rename, Convert or Remove Spot Colors is available.
+The purpose of this Fixup is to rename selected Spot Colors or Technical Colors, change the alternate color space, convert them to CMYK, or remove them.

 2. General

-The Fixup Rename, Convert or Delete Spot Colors can be used to rename or delete selected Spot Colors.
-In addition, Spot Colors or Technical Colors can be converted to another alternative color space – CMYK, LAB or RGB.
+The Fixup Rename, Convert or Remove Spot Colors can be used to rename or remove selected Spot Colors.
+In addition, the Spot Color or Technical Color can be converted into a different alternate color space – CMYK, LAB, or RGB.

-You can find this Fixup on the tab Data Preparation of an Article, Order or Production Job by:
+The Fixup can be found in the tab Data Preparation of an Article, Order or Production Job by:

-- entering the name of the Fixup in the area Filter,
+- entering the name of the Fixup in the section Filter,

-- activating the option Color in the area Category,
+- enabling the option Color in the section Category,

-- activating the option Rename or Delete in the area Action,
+- enabling the option Rename or Delete in the section Action,

-- activating the option Spot Color, Pantone, HKS or RAL in the area Property.
+- enabling the option Spot Color, Pantone, HKS or RAL in the section Property.

 3. Description

-Use this Fixup to rename Spot Colors or Technical Colors, delete them, or convert them to another alternative color space.
-To do this, select the desired Spot Color and the required operation.
+With this Fixup, Spot Colors or Technical Colors can be renamed, removed, converted to a different alternate color space, or converted to CMYK.
+To do this, select the desired Spot Color and the corresponding operation.

 3.1.
 Prerequisites and Functionality